 - Sketching story panels

-- Colouring scanned work with Photoshop
+- Colouring scanned work digitally

 'The tutor was very good, constantly working on supporting the students and helping generate ideas to improve the story or pictures.' - Anon

 'The general principles of this course apply to manga as much as superhero, funny animal or underground comics.
 You don’t even need to be amazing at drawing to be on here, everything was nicely paced and incredibly helpful and if I could do this full time I would have stayed forever!
 Fun tutor, fun course, met the most loveliest and talented people!
 I would recommend this to absolutely anyone and everyone! ' - Anon

 Matt O’Dell has been teaching the Graphic Novel and Comic Book Art short course for over five years.
 When not at Chelsea, he works full-time as a Teaching Fellow / Technician at the University of Surrey, where he teaches design, animation and a wide range of Adobe CC and Autodesk software.
 He previously taught the asset creation modules of the Games Design BA at Brunel University, and has worked commercially as a 2D / 3D video games artist and user interface designer.

 When not teaching he enjoys painting sci-fi scenes on his Wacom tablet, and increasingly, an iPad Pro.